 Notice the word “unwanted”.
 And “unavoidable”.
 This hints that there appears to be a question of “choice”.

-Consider those who survived and found solace in sparse distant locale’s; aka “The Beautiful Ones”.
-Perhaps these behaviours – were evolutionary instinct as means to evade or avoid the totalitarian “In”-clusivity.
-Or at least, it appears to be a chosen reaction to not participate amidst the violence.
+Consider those who survived and found solace in sparse distant locale’s aka “The Beautiful Ones”.
+Perhaps these behaviours – were rationally instinct in order to evade or simply avoid the totalitarian chaos towards”In”-clusivity.
+At the very least they appear to have chosen these course of actions ~ by not participating amidst the violence and instead finding whatever space left for and amongst themselves.

 Noting this, Calhoun’s colleague tried physically relocating (the Beautiful Ones) into another Universe to see if sexual reproduction was possible with “adequate sex partners” (page 85).
 Yet failed miserably, as cited;